programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 # Lesson goals

 Sharability and repeatabilty are core goals for all research; this tutorial will help you meet those goals more easily with your digital humanities research.
-Here we show you how to combine the power of [Anaconda](https://anaconda.org) (a data-science-focused environment manager) with [Jupyter](http://jupyter.org) (a browser-based interactive development environment) to create a development environment conducive to creating reproducible digital humanities research.
+Here we show you how to combine the power of [Anaconda](https://anaconda.org) (a data-science-focused environment manager) with [Jupyter](http://jupyter.org) (a browser-based interactive development environment [increasingly employed by humanists](https://conferences.oreilly.com/jupyter/jup-ny/public/schedule/detail/59878?cmp=tw-data-confsched-lp-jpny17_digital_humanities_session_as)) to create a development environment conducive to creating reproducible digital humanities research.

 This tutorial is geared toward intermediate to advanced users who are comfortable using the command line and already know some python.